HeySkidee/practice/fuck it.md

 ---

+This is the golden time you have. you can take risks. once you have a family, your family will face the risks as well.

+---

 fuck energy, mood, vibes.
 I have to do this no matter what.
 I have to do these things.

 ---